fractus-io/keras-tutorial/README.md

         self.times.append(time.time() - self.epoch_start_time)
 ```

-We will define validation dataset which is in sact our test images and test labels.
+We will define validation dataset which is in fact our dataset consist of test images and test labels.

 Keras fit() function returns history object which is collection of the metrics collected after each epoch.
-In fact history object is callback which is automatically registered once fit() method is invoked.
+History object is also a callback which is automatically registered once fit() method is invoked.

 Fit function will look like: